SmokinCaterpillar/pypet/README.md

 =========

-The new python parameter exploration toolbox. pypet manages exploration of the parameter space and data storage for you.
-Currently supported storage is HDF5!
+The new python parameter exploration toolbox. pypet manages exploration of the parameter space and data storage into HDF5 files for you.

 ----------------------------
 Requirements